Sridevi: 1963–1975: Early years and work

-Sridevi was born at Meenampatti village near Sivakasi of present-day Tamil Nadu, India on 13 August 1963 to Ayyapan and Rajeswari.
-Her father was a lawyer from Sivakasi, Tamil Nadu while her mother was from Tirupati, Andhra Pradesh.
+Sridevi was born as Shree Amma Yanger Ayyapan on 13 August 1963 in Meenampatti village near Sivakasi, Tamil Nadu, India to Ayyapan and Rajeswari.
+Her father was a lawyer from Sivakasi while her mother was from Tirupati, Andhra Pradesh.
 Sridevi's mother tongue was Telugu, and she was fluent in Tamil.
 She has a sister and two step-brothers.

 Sridevi started her career as a child actor at the age of four in the Tamil movie Kandhan Karunai in 1967.
-Subsequently, she played the role of young Muruga in Thunaivan.
+Subsequently, she played the role of young Muruga in Thunaivan, which was her first breakthrough as child artist.
+Actress Sowcar Janaki opined that her "sharp features, sparkling eyes and innocent smile would be more than a handful for the role."
 Sridevi made her debut in Telugu cinema as a child artist with the 1970 film Maa Nanna Nirdoshi.
 Baby Sridevi's performance in Poompatta (1971) in Malayalam won her the Kerala State Film Award for Best Child Artist.
 Kandhan Karunai (1967), Nam Naadu (1969), Prarthanai (1970), Babu (1971), Badi Panthulu (1972), Bala Bharatam (1972), Vasantha Maaligai (1972) and Bhakta Kumbara (1974) are the most notable films of her career as a child artist.
 In 1972, Sridevi debuted as a child artist in Bollywood with Rani Mera Naam directed by K. S. R. Das.
 She also appeared in the film Julie, where she played the younger sister to the protagonist Lakshmi.
-She acted with Jayalalitha in Thirumangalyam, Kandan Karunai and Adi Parashakti.
+She acted with Jayalalithaa in Thirumangalyam, Kandan Karunai and Aathi Parasakthi.